 While the state of Missouri has not enacted any protections for renters, the 22nd Judicial Circuit (City of St. Louis) did suspend eviction proceedings in mid-March through July 22, 2020.
 Eviction filings in St. Louis declined precipitously in April, May and June before picking up again in July.
-The execution of eviction orders in St. Louis City was suspended from early August until May 31, 2021.
-Execution of eviction orders in St. Louis County is currently suspended, under certain conditions, until June 30, 2021.
+The execution of certain types of eviction orders in St. Louis City and St. Louis County was suspended until August 27, 2021.

 More detail on eviction protections in Missouri can be found on the COVID-19 Housing Policy Scorecard.